We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 BED BUG ADDENDUM.
 This document is an Addendum and is part of the Residential Lease Agreement between LANDLORD and TENANT.
 It is our goal to maintain the highest quality living environment for our tenants.
 The LANDLORD has inspected the unit prior to lease and knows of no bed bug infestation.
 Tenants have an important role in preventing and controlling bed bugs.
 While the presence of bed bugs is not always related to personal cleanliness or housekeeping, good housekeeping will help control the problem by identifying bed bugs, minimizing an infestation, and limiting its spread.
 TENANT(s) represent(s) that all furnishings and other personal property that will be moved into the unit are free of bed bugs.
 TENANT agrees to maintain the premises in a manner that prevents the occurrence of a bed bug infestation in the premises.
 TENANT agrees to uphold this responsibility in part by complying with the following list of responsibilities:

 BED BUG ADDENDUM.
-This document is an Addendum to and part of the Residential Lease Agreement between LANDLORD and TENANT (the “LEASE”).
-Capitalized terms used in this Addendum without definition have the same meanings given to them in the LEASE.
+This document is an Addendum and is part of the Residential Lease Agreement between LANDLORD and TENANT for the premises located at 000 Xxxx Xxxxxxxx Xxxx; Xxxxxx, XX 00000.
 It is our goal to maintain the highest quality living environment for our tenants.
-LANDLORD has inspected the UNIT prior to lease and knows of no bed bug infestation.
-TENANT has an important role in preventing and controlling bed bugs.
+The LANDLORD has inspected the unit prior to lease and knows of no bed bug infestation.
+Tenants have an important role in preventing and controlling bed bugs.
 While the presence of bed bugs is not always related to personal cleanliness or housekeeping, good housekeeping will help control the problem by identifying bed bugs, minimizing an infestation, and limiting its spread.
-TENANT represents that all furnishings and other personal property that will be moved into the UNIT are free of bed bugs.
-TENANT agrees to maintain the UNIT in a manner that prevents the occurrence of a bed bug infestation in the UNIT.
-TENANT agrees to uphold this responsibility in part by complying with the following list of responsibilities:
+TENANT(s) represent(s) that all furnishings and other personal property that will be moved into the unit are free of bed bugs.
+XXXXXX agrees to maintain the premises in a manner that prevents the occurrence of a bed bug infestation in the premises.
+XXXXXX agrees to uphold this responsibility in part by complying with the following list of responsibilities:

 BED BUG ADDENDUM.
-This Bedbug Addendum (the “Addendum”) dated is attached to and made a part of the lease dated (the “Lease”) by and between KP Management, as agent for the owner of the Xxxxxx on 6th Apartments (“Lessor”), (“Resident”) for unit number (the “Unit”) in Xxxxxx on 6th Apartments (the “Apartments”).
+This Bedbug Addendum (the “Addendum”) dated is attached to and made a part of the lease dated (the “Lease”) by and between KP Management, as agent for the owner of the Xxxxxxxxxxx Park Apartments (“Lessor”), (“Resident”) for unit number (the “Unit”) in Xxxxxxxxxxx Park Apartments (the “Apartments”).
 In further consideration of the Lease Contract entered into between the parties, Lessor and Resident agree to the following,

 BED BUG ADDENDUM.
 Tenant confirms that all furnishings and personal properties to be moved into the leased premises by each of the individuals identified in Section 2 of the Residential Lease Agreement by and between the Tenant and the Landlord (the “Lease”), are free of bed bugs.
 Tenant hereby agrees to prevent and control possible infestation by adhering to the below list of responsibilities for the duration of the tenancy: